dynexcoin/DynexSDK/README.md

 ## Beginners Guides

+To get familiar with the computing possibilities on the Dynex Platform, we have prepared a number of Python Jupyter Notebooks.
+Here are some of our beginner guides demonstrating the use of the Dynex SDK.

 - [Example: Computing on the Dynex Platform with Python - BQM](https://github.com/dynexcoin/DynexSDK/blob/main/beginners_guide_example_bqm.ipynb)
 - [Example: Computing on the Dynex Platform with Python - BQM K4 Complete Graph](https://github.com/dynexcoin/DynexSDK/blob/main/beginners_guide_example_bqm_k4_complete_graph.ipynb)
 - [Example: Computing on the Dynex Platform with Python - Logic Gates](https://github.com/dynexcoin/DynexSDK/blob/main/beginners_guide_example_logic_gates.ipynb)